richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.reddit.com/r/HighStrangeness/comments/q3qjng/tom_delonge_talks_about_a_huge_underground/](https://www.reddit.com/r/HighStrangeness/comments/q3qjng/tom_delonge_talks_about_a_huge_underground/)

 **(PUBLIC DOMAIN)** - 2 October 2021 — Dr. Eric Davis says the DOE doesn’t own anything, says their labs did some UAP materials analysis but it was for the “owner” of the materials paid for via interagency project contracts.
-Davis states he briefed “findings,” presumably of his own investigation, to two Senate committee staffs, a “certain combatant command,” and the UAPTF.
+Davis states he briefed “findings,” presumably of his own investigation, to two Senate committee staffs, a “certain combatant command,” and the **UAPTF**.

 *   [https://twitter.com/TheUfoJoe/status/1444388945031163909?s=20&t=MZt-iDc6GypXkdDDIB6e9A](https://twitter.com/TheUfoJoe/status/1444388945031163909?s=20&t=MZt-iDc6GypXkdDDIB6e9A)

-**(PUBLIC DOMAIN)** - 21 October 2021 — Former AATIP head Lue Elizondo states in an interview that “Company A” can have an unfair advantage over “Company B” due to its possession of alien technology.
+**(PUBLIC DOMAIN)** - 21 October 2021 — Former **AATIP** head Lue Elizondo states in an interview that “Company A” can have an unfair advantage over “Company B” due to its possession of alien technology.
 Elizondo also states: “the SEC would not be very happy to know that two publicly traded companies were competing for a contract, one had an unfair advantage.
 The other went bankrupt.
 That’s a problem, that’s a real problem…so you’re talking about big, big money interests.
 You are talking about things going into that gray world that goes beyond government interest.
 You are talking about banking.
 You are talking about some of the biggest names on the planet that have a lot to lose, or a lot to gain.”

 *   [https://youtu.be/wULw64ZL1Bg?t=1689](https://youtu.be/wULw64ZL1Bg?t=1689)